Implement the Equations in JavaScript and Review

 10 log10(10).Show reasoning

 10 log10(10) = 10, so about 10 dB.Q34.
-Active echo SNR when the range is halved
+Find the active-SNR improvement when range is halved

 2TL.Show reasoning